puckipedia/StackStream/README.md

 - `exec`: a:codeblock → - Executes a.
 - `def`: b:codeblock a:symbol → - Defines a to be a method, which will execute b.
 - `assert`: a:number → - If a is zero, errors
+- `to-codeblock`: a:packedblock → b:codeblock - Turns a into a codeblock, with the top of the stack being the first executed token.
+- `parse`: a:packedblock → b - Parses the string contained in a into a token.

 - `pack`: ...
 N:number → a:packedblock - Packs the top N items in the stack into a packed block.
 - `unpack`: a:packedblock → ...
 N:number - Unpacks the packed block, and pushes the size of it on top.
-- `pack-size`: a:packedblock → N:number - pushes the amount of items inside the packed block.
+- `count-packed`: a:packedblock → N:number - pushes the amount of items inside the packed block.

 - `stdinout`: → a:stream - pushes a stream referencing stdin / stdout to the stack.
 - `read-stream`: a:stream → b:number - reads of the top stream, and returns the value.